 Maximize the time you have for board preparation and lifelong learning with NEJM Knowledge+ Internal Medicine Board Review.
-Developed with time-strapped physicians like you in mind, our solution helps you learn what you need to know to pass the boards and improve your medical practice.
+Developed with time-strapped physicians like you in mind, our solution helps you learn what you need to know to improve your medical practice while earning CME credits and ABIM MOC points.

 Relevant, Gold-Standard Content Backed by Experts

 From the brand you trust.
 We’ve reviewed our study material to ensure it meets our exacting standards and your expectations.
-The question bank and exams correspond to the ABIM blueprint while reflecting the real-world challenges you face in your practice.
+The internal medicine question bank and practice exams correspond to the ABIM blueprint while reflecting the real-world challenges you face in your practice.

-With Internal Medicine Board Review, you’re working with the most accurate and relevant materials:
+With NEJM Knowledge+ Internal Medicine Board Review, you’re working with the most accurate and relevant materials:

 - Created and rigorously reviewed by our expert panel of 200+ subspecialty fellows and attending physicians from leading academic centers

-- Based on the best evidence available, with links to further reading in guidelines, reviews, cases, and research — including free links to 100+ New England Journal of Medicine (NEJM) review articles normally available only to subscribers
+- Based on the best evidence available, with links to further reading in guidelines, reviews, cases, and research — including free links to any cited New England Journal of Medicine (NEJM) review articles normally available only to subscribers

 - Vetted by subspecialty thought leaders at the tops of their fields as researchers, teachers, and clinicians